All University members must set up multi-factor authentication (MFA) on their University account.

 If you have more than one device (for example a smartphone and a tablet or laptop), we recommend you also install the Microsoft Authenticator app on your second device.
 Log into the Microsoft Security Information page on your main device, click "Add sign-in method" and follow the steps on-screen to set up the second device.

-If you travel and will need to access University services, please use an authenticator app as your default sign-in method.
+If you travel and need to access University services, please use an authenticator app as your default sign-in method.
 Log into the Microsoft Security Information page, and make sure the "Default sign-in method" is the authenticator app.

-If you do not have data when you are travelling, you can obtain a one-time code in the app.
+You can obtain a one-time code in the app if you do not have data while travelling.
 Simply open the app and click “University of Bristol” to see the one-time code.

 If you have a new phone, please follow the instructions to set up MFA on the new device.